 FotoFocus Biennial Program: October 4–7, 2018

-Now in its fourth iteration, the FotoFocus Biennial will span 70 museums and galleries across Greater Cincinnati, Northern Kentucky, Dayton and Columbus, Ohio, and feature more than 200 artists, curators, and educators.
+Now in its fourth iteration, the FotoFocus Biennial 2018 will span over 80 projects at museums and galleries across Greater Cincinnati, Northern Kentucky and Dayton and Columbus, Ohio, and feature more than 200 artists, curators, and educators.
 Each Biennial is structured around a unifying theme; for 2018 that theme is Open Archive—emphasizing the centrality of photography and lens-based art to modernism, and examining our fundamental need to preserve photographs and to tell stories through their collection, organization, and interpretation.
 Visit fotofocusbiennial.org for more information.

 #FotoFocus2018 #OpenArchive #FotoFocus